 Making Your Own Potty

-- Cut a 2 to 3 inch hole in one side of the container about 1 inch above the base so that the litter won't scatter through the cage.
+- Cut a 2-inch to 3-inch hole in one side of the container about 1 inch above the base, so that the litter won't scatter through the cage.

-Then, sand down the edges so that there aren't any sharp points that may scratch your hamster.
+- Then, sand down the edges, so that there aren't any sharp points that may scratch your hamster.

 Homemade potties will have to be replaced more often than a commercial one, but any plastic one will need to be replaced eventually as they are not chew-proof.
-You can also use a one-pint glass jar or a 1/2 pint glass jar and put it in the corner of the cage.
+You can also use a one-pint glass jar or a 1/2-pint glass jar and put it in the corner of the cage.
 This won't have to be replaced, but like any litter box, it would still need to be cleaned.

-What Kind of Litter to Get
+What Kind of Hamster Litter to Get

 Once you've figured out what you're going to use for the actual box, you'll need to get the litter.
 Most commercial hamster potties come with a sample bag of litter, but this won't last long.
 Go ahead and purchase a box of litter refill.
 If you can't find hamster litter, you can buy dust-free, scent-free, clumping cat litter.
 If the litter has silica dust, you want to avoid it.